Symmetric reduction of high-multiplicity one-loop integrals and maximal cuts: Introduction

 The computation of multi-loop helicity amplitudes in Yang-Mills theories has recently met with great success, such as at two loops, five points for QCD~\cite{Badger:2015lda,Badger2018,Abreu:2019odu,Badger:2019djh,Dunbar2020a}, and, using myriad mathematical tools, through to seven loops and six points for planar $\mathcal{N}=4$ super Yang-Mills~\cite{Caron-Huot:2019bsq}.
 Despite this, all multiplicity (all-$n$) analytic forms of one-loop amplitudes in Yang-Mills theory are known only up to $\mathcal{O}(\epsilon)$, and only in cases with maximal supersymmetry and MHV helicity structure~\cite{Bern:1994cg}, or all-plus and single-minus helicity configurations~\cite{Mahlon:1993si,Mahlon:1994dc}.
 Recently, an all-$n$ form for a two-loop partial all-plus amplitude in pure Yang-Mills has been computed~\cite{Dunbar2020}.
 One of the principle barriers to computing these is a lack of a concise analytic understanding of one-loop high-multiplicity integrals.

 One way this is relevant to contemporary multi-loop computations is that all-$\epsilon$ analytic expressions occur when applying one-loop results to multi-loop integrals~\cite{Anastasiou2003,Bern2005}; recent computations of all-plus amplitudes at two loops reveal a tantalisingly one-loop like analytic structure~\cite{Gehrmann:2015bfy,Dunbar:2016aux,Dunbar:2017nfy,Badger:2019djh,Henn:2019mvc}.
-Moreover, higher-in-epsilon terms of one-loop amplitudes contribute at two-loopsj Such an amplitude $A^{{\rm 2-loop}}_n$ can be arranged in a way that manifests their universal infra-red (IR) structure~\cite{Catani:1998bh}:
+Moreover, higher-in-epsilon terms of one-loop amplitudes contribute at two-loops Such an amplitude $A^{{\rm 2-loop}}_n$ can be arranged in a way that manifests its universal infra-red (IR) structure~\cite{Catani:1998bh}:

 where the universal infra-red terms $\mathfrak{I}^{m}$ are defined in~\cite{Catani:1998bh}.
 In particular, the term $\mathfrak{I}^{1}$ contains infra-red poles in the dimensional regulator up to $\mathcal{O}(\epsilon^{-2}) $ which would cancel with the higher-in-$\epsilon$ terms in the one-loop amplitude $A^{{\rm 1-loop}}$ upon expansion, leaving sub-leading and extra finite terms in addition to $F_n$.